canonical/launchpad-manual/docs/user/explanation/launchpad-api/launchpadlib.rst

     # https://bugs.staging.launchpad.net/bugs/1

-Some entries don't correspond to any page on the Launchpad website: these entries won't have a web_link.
+Some entries don't correspond to any page on the Launchpad website: these entries won't have a ``web_link``.

 Named operations
 ~~~~~~~~~~~~~~~~

-Entries can support special operations just like collections, but again note
+Entries can support special operations just like collections, but, again, note
-that, these methods don't support positional arguments, only keyword arguments.
+that these methods don't support positional arguments, only keyword arguments.

 .. code-block::